-Empyrean Brewing Co. is the oldest brewery in Nebraska.
-The ancients believed paradise existed at the highest point in the universe within a fiery sphere they called “The Empyrean.”
-Inspired by this sentiment, we set out to infuse every batch of our handcrafted ales with our own unique notion of paradise—take a journey with us, one sip at a time.
+Ancient civilizations believed paradise existed at the highest point in the universe, within a fiery sphere they called “The Empyrean.”
+Inspired by this sentiment, we set out to infuse every batch of our handcrafted ales with our unique notion of paradise—take a journey with us, one sip at a time.
+Together, we pursue the brew.

 1990 – Order up!